Navigation auf uzh.ch

 • “Plastic Utopias: Models and Experiments in Argentinian Artistic Practices, 1966–1973,” Conference Contact Zones, Centro de Investigación en Arte, Materia y Cultura, Buenos Aires, April 22, 2016

-• Roundtable discussion “Art History Update” with Kate Brehme and Eric Otieno Sumba, moderated by Christian Liclair, Volksbühne am Rosa-Luxemburg-Platz, Berlin, December 1, 2022 watch online
+• Roundtable “Art History Update,” organized by Texte zur Kunst, speakers: Kate Brehme, Charlotte Matter and Eric Otieno Sumba, moderation: Christian Liclair, Volksbühne am Rosa-Luxemburg-Platz, Berlin, December 1, 2022 watch online

 • Artist talk with Panteha Abareshi, Nina Mühlemann and Edwin Ramirez, Kunsthaus Zurich, June 2, 2022 watch online (from 47:35 on)

-• Curators talk with After Party Collective (Vidisha-Fadescha and Shaunak Mahbubani), co-moderated with Simon Würsten Marin [online], March 22, 2022
+• Artist talk with After Party Collective (Vidisha-Fadescha and Shaunak Mahbubani), co-moderated with Simon Würsten Marin [online], March 22, 2022

 • Artist talk with Jesse Darling, co-moderated with Virginia Marano and Laura Valterio, Zurich University of the Arts ZHdK [online], November 15, 2021